Terms and Conditions

 Reference attached Exhibit A, Uniform Commercial Code 400.7-202.

-1.8 CONFIDENTIALITY – Company shall exercise the same standard of care in safeguarding Stored Materials that a reasonably careful person would exercise under like circumstances but, unless otherwise agreed, is not liable for damages that could not have been avoided by the exercise of such care.
-Company may comply with any subpoena or similar order related to the Stored Materials, provided that Company notifies Client promptly upon receipt thereof, unless such notice is prohibited by law.
+1.7 CONFIDENTIALITY – Company shall exercise the same standard of care in safeguarding Shred Materials that a reasonably careful person would exercise under like circumstances but, unless otherwise agreed, is not liable for damages that could not have been avoided by the exercise of such care.
+Company may comply with any subpoena or similar order related to the Shred Materials, provided that Company notifies Client promptly upon receipt thereof unless such notice is prohibited by law.
 Client shall pay Company’s reasonable charges, including attorneys’ fees and costs, for such compliance.

 Value of Deposits.
-Customer declares and represents to Company, for purposes of this Agreement, that with respect to hard-copy (paper) records, microfilm and microfiche stored pursuant to this Agreement, based on the standard industry practice and the Uniform Commercial Code pertaining to Warehouse’s Liability, such items have no monetary value.
+Client declares and represents to Company, for purposes of this Agreement, that with respect to hard-copy (paper) records, microfilm, and microfiche sent to Company for shredding pursuant to this Agreement, based on the standard industry practice and the Uniform Commercial Code pertaining to Warehouse’s Liability, such items have no monetary value.
 Reference attached Exhibit A, Uniform Commercial Code 400.7-202.

 Limitation of Liability.
-Subject to the limitations set forth in this section 1.10, Company’s liability, if any, for loss or destruction of, or damage to, Stored Material (as defined herein) is limited to the value of each deposit as described above, or as otherwise set forth herein.
+Subject to the limitations set forth in this section 1.8, Company’s liability, if any, for loss or destruction of, or damage to, Shred Materials (as defined herein) is limited to the value of each deposit as described above, or as otherwise set forth herein.
 Other limitations on Company’s liability to Client are set forth in the following provisions of this Agreement.

-Company shall not be liable for any loss or damage to Stored Material or in connection with the performance of any services hereunder, however caused, unless such loss, damage or claim resulted from the failure by Company to exercise such care in regard thereto as a reasonably careful person would exercise in like circumstances.
-Company is not responsible for the repair, replacement or restoration of lost or damaged property, subject to the conditions and limitations imposed by this Agreement.
-Company’s liability, if any, with respect to the specific Company services provided under a Service Schedule OR RELATED TO A SPECIFIC SERVICE PROVIDED BY COMPANY TO CLIENT is limited as set forth in this Section 1.10 and the respective Article below pertaining to such service.
-In the event of a conflict between the provisions of Article 2 and this Section 1.10, the terms of THIS Section 1.10 shall control.
+Company shall not be liable for any loss or damage to Material TO BE SHREDDED or in connection with the performance of any services hereunder, however, caused, unless such loss, damage, or claim resulted from the failure by Company to exercise such care in regard thereto as a reasonably careful person would exercise in like circumstances.
+Company is not responsible for the repair, replacement, or restoration of lost or damaged property, subject to the conditions and limitations imposed by this Agreement.
+Company’s liability, if any, with respect to the specific Company services provided under a Service Schedule OR RELATED TO A SPECIFIC SERVICE PROVIDED BY COMPANY TO CLIENT is limited as set forth in this Section 1.8 and the respective Article below pertaining to such service.
+In the event of a conflict between the provisions of Article 2 and this Section 1.8, the terms of THIS SECTION 1.8 shall control.

-Notwithstanding anything to the contrary set forth in this Agreement, in no event shall Company’s liability to Client for any and all claims asserted against Company, whether arising out or contract, tort, statute or otherwise, exceed THE LESSER OF two thousand five hundred dollars ($2,500.00) or ONE DOLLAR [$1] U.S. PER CARTON.
-Company shall not be liable for any loss of profit or special, indirect, incidental, punitive or consequential damages of any kind, including without limitation LOST PROFITS, LOSS OF USE, DATA/INFORMATION BREACH NOTIFICATION REQUIREMENTS TO THIRD PARTIES UNDER STATE AND/OR FEDERAL LAW, LOST DATA/INFORMATION, AND RECONSTRUCTION, REGARDLESS OF THE FORM OF THE CLAIM AND REGARDLESS OF WHETHER ANY SUCH DAMAGES WERE FORESEEABLE.
-CLIENT SHALL CAUSE ITS INSURERS OF STORED MATERIAL TO WAIVE ANY RIGHT OF SUBROGATION AGAINST COMPANY.
+Notwithstanding anything to the contrary set forth in this Agreement, in no event shall Company’s liability to Client for any and all claims asserted against Company, whether arising out of contract, tort, statute, or otherwise, exceed THE LESSER OF two thousand five hundred dollars ($2,500.00) or ONE DOLLAR [$1] U.S. PER CARTON.
+Company shall not be liable for any loss of profit or special, indirect, incidental, punitive, or consequential damages of any kind, including without limitation LOST PROFITS, LOSS OF USE, DATA/INFORMATION BREACH NOTIFICATION REQUIREMENTS TO THIRD PARTIES UNDER STATE AND/OR FEDERAL LAW, LOST DATA/INFORMATION, AND RECONSTRUCTION, REGARDLESS OF THE FORM OF THE CLAIM AND REGARDLESS OF WHETHER ANY SUCH DAMAGES WERE FORESEEABLE.
+CLIENT SHALL CAUSE ITS INSURERS OF SHRED MATERIAL TO WAIVE ANY RIGHT OF SUBROGATION AGAINST COMPANY.

-Stored Materials are not insured by Company against loss or injury, however caused.
-Claims by Client for loss, damage, or destruction must be presented in writing to Company within a reasonable time and in no event longer than sixty (60) days after Client is notified by Company or otherwise receives notice that such loss, damage or destruction has occurred, whichever time is shorter.
-No action or suit may be maintained by Client or others against Company, unless a timely written claim has been submitted by Client to Company, and unless such action or suit is commenced either within nine (9) months after date of delivery or return by Company of the applicable Stored Material, or within nine (9) months after Client is notified or otherwise receives notice of the events that give rise to Client’s claim, whichever is shorter.
+Shred Materials are not insured by Company against loss or injury, however, caused.
+Claims by Client for loss or damage must be presented in writing to Company within a reasonable time and in no event longer than sixty (60) days after Client is notified by Company or otherwise receives notice that such loss or damage has occurred, whichever time is shorter.
+No action or suit may be maintained by Client or others against Company, unless a timely written claim has been submitted by Client to Company, and unless such action or suit is commenced either within nine (9) months after the date of delivery by Company of the applicable Shred Materials or within nine (9) months after Client is notified or otherwise receives notice of the events that give rise to Client’s claim, whichever is shorter.

 Please see attached Exhibits A and B, Uniform Commercial Code regulations, which were used as references to compile this document.